ten3roberts/ivy/README.md

 - **Integration**: UI renders as an overlay on 3D scenes.
 - **Editor**: In-engine editing tools use the same UI system.

+### Templates and Entity Construction

+Templates provide a flexible way to define and instantiate entities:
+- **Composition**: A set of bundles describing the entity.
+- **Serialization**: Templates enable serialization and deserialization, supporting the loading of complex assets like textures, models, and other dependent assets.
+- **Editing**: Templates are editable in the editor, enabling visual entity creation.
+- **Instantiation**: Entity spawning from stored templates, supporting asset-based game design.

+This system bridges programmatic entity creation with data-driven design, enabling visual entity creation through editor tooling.

+## Serialization

+Ivy provides out-of-the-box support for scene serialization and save/loading, enabling persistent worlds and game world editors:

+- **Scene Serialization**: Scenes are serialized to various formats including JSON, Bincode, and RON, capturing entity hierarchies based on Templates.
+- **Template-Based**: Each entity references a `Template` (via `template_path`), with additional component data serialized separately.
+- **Asset Integration**: Serialized scenes load asynchronously, resolving all asset dependencies.
+- **Editor Support**: The integrated editor includes save/load dialogs for `.ivsc` scene files.
+- **API**: Use `SceneSerializer` for programmatic serialization; `serialize_json` for JSON saving, `load_scene` for loading from any supported format.

+This enables rapid iteration, scene sharing, and data-driven content creation without custom serialization code.

 ### Editor and Tools

 Ivy includes an integrated editor for rapid development:
 - **Gizmos**: Visual debugging tools.
 - **Property Editing**: Modify component values in real-time.
+- **Template Editing**: Create and edit entity templates visually.
 - **Scene Management**: Load, edit, and save scenes.

 The editor is built using the same ECS and UI systems as user applications.